lifter-cli/lifter/README.md

   - You can now monitor the status of your Azure production containers at: `http://azure-vm-name.cloudapp.net:3123/`

-## In depth Guide of How Lifter Works
+## In Depth Guide of How Lifter Works
 This section explains what exactly is happening under the hood with each Lifter command.

 ### Lifter Config